Buffer Tank Sizing

 V = 12-gallon tank

-You can see to get a better run time would not be a drastic tank size change.
-You can see a delta-T change will change the tank size and run time.
+You can see that getting a better run time would not be a drastic tank size change.
+You can see that changing the delta-T will change the tank size and run time.

 What if our boiler of choice is an 80,000 Btu/h output 5:1 turndown boiler.